nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2017-08-05-Mini-Projects-with-Apache-Spark.md

+---
+layout: post
+title: "Mini-Projects with Apache Spark!"
+date: 2017-08-05
+---

 # Spark!

-## This Repo contains small projects and exercises in the form of ipython notebooks
+## Here are the links to my small projects and exercises in Apache Spark.
+I will update it as a do more and more.

 ### 1. [Springboard's Spark ML Exercise - Map-Reduce using spark, Spark DataFrames](https://github.com/nachiketmparanjape/Spark-Projects-Exercises/blob/master/PySpark-Notebook-1/pyspark.ipynb "Jupyter Notebook")
   * Here's a bar plot where I counted words from Julius Caesar -